Grace3579/RaceTrack/README.md

 7. Utilize AJAX to present an always up-to-date listing of vehicles on the track
 8. Write unit tests to prove the following business requirements

-The following set of business requirements should help you demonstrate the items listed above:
+The following set of business requirements demonstrate the items listed above:
 1. Present an always up-to-date listing of vehicles on the race track (Utilizing AJAX)
 2. Present a single form to add vehicles to the race track.
 (Utilize a Type drop-down